vincentzhang/gen3-mujoco/README.md

 # gen3-mujoco
 Mujoco model of the Kinova Gen3 robot

+## Update:
+There're some issues with the implementations here.
+Please use the [mujoco_menagerie](https://github.com/google-deepmind/mujoco_menagerie/tree/main/kinova_gen3) repo.

 ## To checkout the repo with the gym submodule:
 ```
     git clone --recursive git@github.com:vincentzhang/gen3-mujoco.git